 The Fines and Fees Justice Index

 Recognizing that fines and fees are an engine for economic and racial inequity, NCAJ convened a task force of experts from around the country to identify best policies to protect people’s rights.
 In all, NCAJ identified 17 policies that are critical to creating a fairer legal system that does not criminalize poverty and that respects people’s rights.

-We researched the laws and policies of every US state to determine whether they have these policies in place.
-We use that information to give each state a score on a scale of 0-100 that reflects its overall performance.
+In 2020—and again in 2022—NCAJ researched state and local laws in all 50 states and Washington, D.C. and graded the jurisdictions on a scale of 0 to 100 according to how their policies measure up.
 The policy benchmarks are weighted according to their relative importance.
 A state that met all of our policy benchmarks would earn a score of 100; a state that met none of them would earn a score of 0.

-In assessing state performance, we went to great lengths to acknowledge and credit good practice, even where it falls short our 17 benchmarks.
-In most cases, we gave states partial credit for a number of different policy approaches that represent progress relative to the dismal norms that prevail in many jurisdictions.
-Even so, the results are strikingly bad.
-No state performs well.
+In assessing the performance of the states, we went to great lengths to acknowledge and credit good practice, even where it falls short our 17 benchmarks.
+In many cases, we gave states partial credit for policy approaches that represent progress relative to the dismal norms that prevail in many jurisdictions.
+To read more about the selection of the benchmarks and methodology, click here.

 State Scores and Rankings

 |Number Sort descending||Question||Index Weight||Issues||Number of "Yes" States|

 |1||The state has abolished all fees, costs, surcharges and assessments in all matters involving a violation of law.
 This includes but is not limited to charges for: i) appointed counsel; ii) probation or parole supervision; iii) electronic monitoring; iv) diversion programs; v) services such as treatment and drug testing; and vi) costs of incarceration including room, board and health care.||10||Abolition of Harmful Practices||0|